Token-based authentication

 Last updated

 Token-based authentication allows users to verify their identity with a third-party server using a token.
-This is a more secure approach than basic authentication because username and password credentials are never passed in API requests.
+This is a more secure approach than because username and password credentials are never passed in API requests.

 Token-based authentication works by authenticating with a token that you already have available - perhaps it was given to you by a third-party application provider, or you have generated a token from the API - it doesn't matter how you obtain the token.